SEND & Inclusion

 • Staff may attend specialist courses which are held at external venues.

-• Regular meetings are held for support staff within school to share good practice and to train.
+• Regular meetings are held for support staff within school to share good practice and to train during INSET days

-What specialist support or services does the school access for pupils with SEN?
+What specialist support or services does the school access for pupils with SEND?

-• Our NHS buy in speech therapist works one day a week to assess and support children in school.
+• Our NHS buy in Speech and Language Therapist works one day a week to assess and support children in school.

 • Educational psychology service including the ‘resilience project’